• Skip to main content

 Choosing the Right Vehicle for a Teen Driver

-If sharing your car with your teen is not an option, the next option to buy him/her a car.
+If sharing your car with your teen is not an option, the next option is to buy them a car.
 Buying the right car for your teen driver is key to getting lower insurance rates because insurance companies typically consider teen drivers rather risky.

 If you want to buy a cheap car for your teen, look for a vehicle ranging in the age group from 6 to 10 years old.
 Moreover, look for airbags and other safety features because safer cars tend to have lower rates.